-If you don’t mind spending money on an entry fee in order to get yourself a buggy-friendly walk with plenty of entertainment for little ones, WWT Slimbridge in Gloucestershire is well worth it.
+If you don’t mind heading off on a short day trip from Bristol to get yourself some lovely pram-friendly walks with plenty of entertainment for little ones, WWT Slimbridge in Gloucestershire is well worth it.
 This wetland and wildlife conservation area is home to over 2000 birds, otters, the largest collection of amphibians in the UK as well as lots of other wildlife.

 The Wetland Centre is huge (the site covers 2000 acres) and with purpose-built, flat pathways, it’s easy enough to wheel your way around, exploring the different habitats.
 There is also step-free access to most of the hides.

 Click here to see a map of WWT Slimbridge.

 Buy a bag of bird seed on your way in (£1.50) to scatter among the many different species of birds for extra walking motivation for non-buggy-sitting tiny legs!
 Make sure you take wellies, waterproofs or a swimming costume for little ones – Welly Boot Land is one of the best splash parks I’ve come across, with winding streams, an over-water obstacle course, slides and picnic tables.
 There are also kids’ playgrounds and stepping stones to lark around on.

 Westonbirt Arboretum is just half an hour away by car from Bristol and is one of the most spectacular places to go for a walk at any time of year, although autumn (with its glowing Japanese Maples) and spring’s magnificent bluebell carpets are particularly breathtaking.